The Qualifying exam and advancement to candidacy

 All students in the PhD program are required to pass a qualifying exam before advancement to candidacy for the PhD degree.
-This exam should be taken before the end of the third year of study in the program and cannot be scheduled until the preliminary exam has been passed and the core courses completed.
-Students should expect to take the qualifying exam after working with their research advisor on a specific project for 1-2 years and should work with their advisor to determine the appropriate time to advance to candidacy.
+This exam should be taken before the end of the third year of study in the program and cannot be scheduled until the preliminary exam (replaced by PHYS 202) has been passed and the core courses completed.
+As per the Policies and Procedures, a student who does not pass on time must petition the graduate chair for permission to pass the exam at a later time.
+For international students, even if a petition is approved, non-resident supplemental tuition (NRST) will be assessed after 6 semesters if the student has not advanced to candidacy.

 There are three components to the qualifying exam: the pre-qualifying meeting, submission of a proposal, and an oral examination.